 Bluff-to-value ratio is the number of bluff hand combinations vs. the number of value hand combinations in a betting range.
 For example, if a player’s betting range on the river contains 12 bluff combinations and 36 value combinations, then his bluff-to-value ratio is 1 to 3.

-The theoretically optimal bluff-to-value ratio varies by street: preflop should be your most bluff-heavy ratio and it should become more value-heavy as the hand progresses.
+The theoretically optimal bluff-to-value ratio varies by street.
+Preflop should be your most bluff-heavy ratio (as that's when your bluffing hands have the most equity) and it should become more value-heavy as the hand progresses.

 The Purpose of Bluff-to-Value Ratio and How to Use It